RexManglicmot/Maternal-Health-Risks-ML-Classification/Maternal-Health-Risks-Classification-KNN-and-Decision-Trees.md

 data_norm <- function (x) {
   ((x-min(x))/ (max(x)- min(x)))
 }

 #create the normalize data
 #lapply will iterate over each of the variables and store it into a
 #dataframe object except for target variable, RiskLevel
 data3 <- as.data.frame(lapply(data2[,-7], data_norm))
 ```

-Let’s compare the the summary statistics of data2 (pre-normalizaiton) to
+Let’s compare the the summary statistics of data2 (pre-normalization) to
 data3 (post-normalization).

 ``` r